 UCD SPIRe, under Professor Ben Tonra, is one of eight institutional partners in the GLOBUS project (Reconsidering European Contributions to Global Justice), which succeeded in a tough competition for funding within the EU's Horizon 2020, the world's largest research programme.
 GLOBUS, which has been granted 2.5 million euros over four years was top of a list of 45 projects submitted for the call 'Europe's contribution to a value-based global order and its contestants'.

-Find out more about SPIRe's Erasmus opportunities
+Find out more about SPIRe's Erasmus opportunities and download an application form.

 UCD School of Politics and International Relations (SPIRe)